crimx/value-enhancer/README.md

 );
 ```

-## UnwrapFrom
+## FlattenFrom

-`unwrapFrom` creates a Val from any value source like `from` but also unwrap the value if the value is a Val. `unwrap` is implemented using `unwrapFrom`.
+`flattenFrom` creates a Val from any value source like `from` but also flatten the value if the value is a Val. `flatten` is implemented using `flattenFrom`.

 ## Custom Equal